Cabernet Cookies

 - Combine dry ingredients in a large bowl

-- Stir together wet ingredients in a smaller bowl
+- Stir together wet ingredients in a small bowl

 - Mix wet ingredients into dry